lars1808/Block-Dodge-Parry-SRD/careers-skills.md

 - Veterans and expert trainers can give *advanced combat training* which takes 4 weeks and costs 75 gold per week, after which the PC can roll **2d6** for their new HP.
 If the roll is lower than your current HP, ignore the roll and increase your max HP by 1.
 Taking this training requires a base HP of 6.

 - Legendary heroes and champions can give training that allows the PC to roll **3d6** for their new HP.
 If the roll is lower than your current HP, ignore the roll and increase your max HP by 1.
 Taking this training requires a base HP of 9.

+### Optional Rule: Milestones

+When a character completes a significant milestone involving combat, such as partaking in a big battle or contributing to the downfall of a dangerous foe, have them roll for their HP as per **general combat training**.

+If their Max HP is lower than 6, roll 1d6 for your HP, or simply add 1.
+If their Max HP is between 6 and 8, roll 2d6 and take the result, or add 1.
+If their HP is 9 or higher, roll 3d6, or add 1.

 Increasing Your Attributes
 --------------------------